Xilinx/Vitis_Libraries/docs/guide_L1/internals/sha2.rst

 SHA-384, SHA-512, SHA-512/224, and SHA-512/256
 ----------------------------------------------

-As SHA-384 and SHA-512/t is simply truncated SHA-512 with different initilization values, they share the same internal structure, as illustrated in the figure above.
+As SHA-384 and SHA-512/t is simply truncated SHA-512 with different initialization values, they share the same internal structure, as illustrated in the figure above.

 A single instance of one of SHA-384/SHA-512/SHA512-224/SHA512-256 processes input message at the rate of